ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 in a steady convergence based on the average Euclidean norm between transformed point sets.
 Ten integration points were used and point sets were distributed along the temporal dimension using a log transform for a more evenly spaced sampling.
-For additional information see the help menu for the ANTsPy function ``ants.fit_time_varying_transform_to_point_sets(...)``.
+For additional information a help menu is available for the ANTsPy function ``ants.fit_time_varying_transform_to_point_sets(...)``.

 ## ANTsXNet mouse brain applications